d-krupke/cpsat-primer/README.md

 ```
     Tour: [(0, 1), (2, 0), (3, 2), (1, 3)]

-You can use this constraint very flexible for many tour problems.
+You can use this constraint very flexibly for many tour problems.
 We added three examples:
 * [./examples/add_circuit.py](./examples/add_circuit.py): The example above, slightly extended.
 Find out how large you can make the graph.
 * [./examples/add_circuit_budget.py](./examples/add_circuit_budget.py): Find the largest tour with a given budget.
 This will be a bit more difficult to solve.